arshaw/shelljs-live/README.md

 live(command [, options] [, callback]) => statusCode
 ```

-- `command` - A string **OR** an array of strings:
+- `command`
-  - If a string, run as a shell statement.
-The shell might expand globs or have opinions about escaping.
-This is not very portable.
+  - Array of unescaped strings.
+Cannot contain shell logic. **Recommended for portability.**
-  - If an *array* of strings, all arguments are piped directly to a command and no escaping is necessary. **This is recommended.**
+  - A string.
+Executed as a shell statement.
+Please take care when escaping input.
 - `options` - *Optional*.
 [More info](#options).
 - `callback` - *Optional*.
 Called on success/failure.
 Receives the `statusCode`.
 Implies the `async:true` option.
-- `statusCode` - A number, or in some cases `null`.
+- `statusCode` - Number, or in some cases `null`.
 Success means `statusCode === 0`.

 Synchronous usage: